krisrs1128/generative_review/README.md

 This repository implements the examples from _Generative Models: An Interdisciplinary Perspective_.
 The structure is,

-* `generative`: An R package containing helper functions used throughtout the review.
+* `generative`: An R package containing helper functions used throughout the review.
 * `experimental_design`: Longitudinal design and blocking examples.
 * `modeling`: Mixture modeling example.
 * `simulation`: Batesian mimicry and COVID-19 forecasting examples.